AusClimateService/npcp/README.md

 ## Information for interested parties

-A report on Phase 1 of the intercomparison will be submitted to the Journal of Southern Hemisphere of Earth System Science, to be included in a special issue relating to the Australian Climate Service.
+A report on Phase 1 of the intercomparison will be submitted to the Journal of Southern Hemisphere of Earth System Science to be included in a special issue relating to the Australian Climate Service.
 In the meantime, the report can be viewed [here](https://github.com/AusClimateService/npcp/blob/master/reports/phase1/phase1_report.md).